longshotlabs/meteor-template-extension/README.md

 Whenever `{{> foo}}` is used, the contents of the `foo2` template will be shown instead.
 The `bar` helper defined on "foo" will be used to resolve `{{bar}}`.
 Clicking the button will still fire the event defined on "foo".

 This is useful when a package you are using defines a template for something and you'd like to adjust some things in that template for your app.

+NOTE: This simply swaps the render function.
+Helpers, callbacks, and events assigned to `foo2` will not fire when `{{> foo}}` is used.
+Only the `foo` helpers, callbacks, and events are used.

 ## inheritsHelpersFrom(templateName), inheritsEventsFrom(templateName), and inheritsHooksFrom(templateName)